raphaelquast/EOmaps/README.md

 m.plot_map()
 ```
 #### attach callback functions to interact with the plot

+- Many pre-defined functions for common tasks are available!
+  - display coordinates and values, add markers, compare data-layers etc.
+  - ... or define your own function and attach it to the plot!
+- Maps objects can be interactively connected to analyze relations between datasets!

 ```python
 # get a nice annotation if you click on a datapoint
 m.cb.pick.attach.annotate()